MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-adaptive.md

 ---

-## Register services and adaptive dialogs
+## Register the adaptive

-To allow the use of the adaptive dialogs, the start up code must contain the lines highlighted below along with the other services.
+To allow the use of the adaptive dialog, the start up code must register the dialog as shown in the lines highlighted below, along with the other services.

 # [C#](#tab/csharp)